Solid standbys like clay content should not be displaced by new imaging and genetics techniques.

-In this paper, the authors advocate for the thoughtful use of appropriate proxies for predicting the soil C cycle.
-Proxies, they say, are simpler, easier, and cheaper to measure, and if used wisely, can suggest new hypotheses and relationships for future study.
+The researchers advocate for the thoughtful use of appropriate proxies for predicting the soil carbon cycle.
+Proxies, they say, are simpler, easier, and cheaper to measure, and, if used wisely, can suggest new hypotheses and relationships for future study.

-This paper was the product of a working group assembled at a workshop sponsored by the Carbon Cycle Interagency Working Group via the U.S. Carbon Cycle Science Program under the auspices of the U.S. Global Change Research Program, “Celebrating the 2015 International Decade of Soil – Understanding Soil’s Resilience and Vulnerability,” Boulder, CO, March 2016.
-VLB, BBL, RP, and KD were supported by grants from the U.S. Department of Energy, Office of Science, Biological and Environmental Research as part of the Terrestrial Ecosystem Sciences Program.
-KL was supported by NSF DEB-1257032.
+This paper was the product of a working group assembled at a workshop sponsored by the Carbon Cycle Interagency Working Group via the U.S. Carbon Cycle Science Program under the auspices of the U.S. Global Change Research Program, “Celebrating the 2015 International Decade of Soil – Understanding Soil’s Resilience and Vulnerability,” Boulder, Colo., March 2016.
+VLB, BBL, RP, and KD were supported by grants from the Terrestrial Ecosystem Sciences program of the Office of Biological and Environmental Research, within the U.S. Department of Energy Office of Science.
+KL was supported by National Science Foundation DEB-1257032.
 KTB was supported by Linus Pauling Distinguished Postdoctoral Fellowship program, part of the Laboratory Directed Research and Development Program at Pacific Northwest National Laboratory.